-He then texts you again randomly, you give this one more try, the conversation goes great, there are laughs and everything.
-He does it again, he disappears.
+He then texts you again randomly, you give this one more try, and the conversation goes great, there are laughs and everything.
+He does it again, and he disappears.

 Here’s the thing!
 He might not be sure where he’s standing within the connection with you.
 He likes you, he might get scared of his feelings, and take some time.

-Then to not make a big deal out of it he acts casual by texting you randomly as if he’d never been gone this week.
+Then do not make a big deal out of it he acts casual by texting you randomly as if he’d never been gone this week.